-1.1 The Need for Livestock Cleanliness
+1.1 The need for Livestock cleanliness

 The provision of clean, healthy cattle at slaughter is essential to maximising the safety and quality of beef production.
 Livestock are exposed to and may be colonised by a variety of microorganisms prior to slaughter.
 Some of these are considered a hazard to the safety of meat products and therefore to the consumer of these products.
-Contamination of carcasses with pathogenic organisms generally occurs via faeces, hair, hides and hooves and water (2, 3, 5).
-Prevention of contamination by these mechanisms is essential to produce a safe product with an adequate shelf life to maintain the industry's export markets.
+Contamination of carcases with pathogenic organisms generally occurs via faeces, hair, hides and hooves and water (2,3,5).
+Prevention of contamination by these mechanisms is essential to produce a sage product with an adequate shelf life to maintain the industry's export markets.

 An important factor in the supply of safe meat is the condition of stock supplied for slaughter.
-In theory, the dirtier the condition of the stock at slaughter, the greater is the potential for microbiological contamination of the carcase.
+In theory the dirtier the condition of the stock at slaughter, the greater the potential for microbiological contamination of the carcase.
 This association has not always been borne out in the scientific literature, although much of this is because of a lack of consensus on how to grade the degree of hide contamination.
 However, intuitively and as an industry standard, cattle presented for slaughter are expected to conform to a minimum standard with respect to hide cleanliness.
-The supply of clean stock (free from dirt, dust, dags and other physical contaminants and with a lowered microbial surface load) is an important critical control point in reducing or minimising the microbiological contamination of the carcass, thus increasing the safety of the subsequent meat product/s.
-Although Australian cattle are usually relatively clean when presented to the abattoir, there is a large degree of variation.
-Much of this relates to factors such as cattle breed; distance travelled to the abattoir; climatic conditions (particularly rainfall) immediately prior to slaughter; and management factors such as stocking density.
+The supply of clean stock (free from dirt, dust, dags and other physical contaminants and with a lowered microbial surface load) is an important critical control point in reducing or minimising the microbiological contamination of the carcase, thus increasing the safety of the subsequent meat product/s. although Australian cattle are usually relatively clean when presented to the abattoir, there is a large degree climatic conditions (particularly rainfall) immediately prior to slaughter, and management factors such as stocking density.